radiantlogic-v8/documentation-new/documentation/cfs/login-password.md

 Update with Metadata
 --------------------

 If you have configured the RTC with a Metadata URL, you can update the parameters automatically to load a new certificate.
-If you have not, simply update your RTC with the address of the Metadata file and save the configuration.
+If you have not, update your RTC with the address of the Metadata file and save the configuration.

 On the Authentication | Active Directory page, select the RTC you want to update with the metadata, click the "Actions" button and select **Update from Metadata**.
 This action will download the new metadata file and extract the endpoint and certificate.